Bruno Reichart

 Bruno Reichart (born 18 January 1943) is a retired German cardiothoracic surgeon who performed Germany's first successful heart transplant in 1981 and its first combined heart–lung transplant in 1983.

 In 1984, he succeeded Christiaan Barnard at Groote Schuur Hospital in Cape Town and was appointed president of the International Society for Heart and Lung Transplantation (ISHLT) from 1988 to 1990.
-He returned to Munich in 1990 as director of the Cardiac Surgery Clinic at the Klinikum Großhadern of the University of Munich (LMU).
+He returned to Munich in 1990 as director of the Cardiac Surgery Clinic at the Klinikum Großhadern of LMU Munich.

 He has also been active in experimental research in xenotransplantation and from 2011 became a spokesman for funded research into the transplantation of pig tissue and organs into primates, with a team involving veterinarians, virologists, clinicians, lawyers and ethicists.

 Early life and education

 Bruno Reichart was born in Vienna in 1943 and grew up in Ingolstadt.
-He studied medicine at the University of Erlangen–Nuremberg and Munich University, now called Ludwig Maximilian University of Munich (LMU) and received his MD in 1968, after which he became a medical assistant at the First Gynecological Clinic of the University of Munich, the Surgical Department of the Municipal Hospital Munich-Harlaching and at the Medical Clinic of the University of Munich.
+He studied medicine at the University of Erlangen–Nuremberg and LMU Munich and received his MD in 1968, after which he became a medical assistant at the First Gynecological Clinic of LMU Munich, the Surgical Department of the Municipal Hospital Munich-Harlaching and at the Medical Clinic of LMU Munich.